 Temasek-led investor group in $250 mln vaccine bet on Germany's BioNTech

+Singapore's state investor Temasek and other investors are injecting $250 million into German biotech company BioNTech, which is developing an experimental vaccine against the coronavirus with pharmaceutical giant Pfizer.

+The investment, which BioNTech said was via a private placement, reflects heightened investor interest in the race to develop an agent that will stop the pandemic and sent shares in biotech firms such as Moderna and Novavax soaring this year.
+U.S.-listed shares in the German company jumped almost 15% to their highest since March 19 on the news.
+They have surged more than 80% so far this year against the Nasdaq biotech index's gain of 12%.

-BioNTech, which went public on the U.S. Nasdaq in October last year, said the investors would purchase about $139 million in ordinary shares and $112 million in 4-year mandatory convertible notes.
-It has said it expects first clinical data on its COVID-19 vaccine development program known as BNT162 this month or in July.
+BioNTech, which went public on Nasdaq in October last year, said the investors would purchase about $139 million in ordinary shares and $112 million in 4-year mandatory convertible notes.
+It has said it expects first clinical data on its COVID-19 vaccine development programme known as BNT162 this month or in July.

 ALSO READ